blakeblackshear/frigate/docs/docs/configuration/index.md

         # Required: List of x,y coordinates to define the polygon of the zone.
         # NOTE: Presence in a zone is evaluated only based on the bottom center of the objects bounding box.
         coordinates: 545,1077,747,939,788,805
+        # Optional: Number of consecutive frames required for object to be considered present in the zone.
+Allowed values are 1-10 (default: shown below)
+        inertia: 3
         # Optional: List of objects that can trigger this zone (default: all tracked objects)
         objects:
           - person